bachagas/aDock/README.md

 		 13 (DB6) ->  6
 		 14 (DB7) ->  5

-That way the LCD should be initiated like this in code:
+That way the LCD should be initiated like this in the code:

 	LiquidCrystal lcd(10,  9, 8, 7, 6, 5);